mukeswebrian/supermarket/README.md

 # create and activate the python environment where you will be working
-python -m venv hibreed_data_env .\hibreed_data_env\Scripts\activate
+python -m venv hibreed_data_env

+# and activate the environment where you will be working
+.\hibreed_data_env\Scripts\activate

 # install the required python dependancies